 Needing A Vet’s Diagnosis

-If you and your vet can’t determine an obvious reason for the vomiting, your vet will likely run some diagnostic tests.
-Testing may include blood chemistry analysis, urinalysis, fecal analysis and possibly an ultrasound or abdominal X-ray.
+Even if the cause of your dog’s vomiting is obvious, your vet will likely run some diagnostic tests to evaluate your dog’s overall health.
+Testing may include blood work, urinalysis, fecal analysis, and possibly an ultrasound or abdominal X-ray.

-- Re-introduce bland food: When you re-introduce food, you might want to start with small amounts of bland food like boiled potatoes, soft white rice, chicken broth, well-cooked, skinless chicken or even baby food, before going back to dog food.
+- Reintroduce bland food: When you do this, start with small amounts of bland food like boiled potatoes, soft white rice, and well-cooked, skinless, unseasoned chicken.
+You could even try baby food that’s free of any type of garlic and onion.

 Like with humans, it’s difficult to give your dog any kind of medicine when he can’t keep anything down.
 But here are some common treatments you might want to consider.
 As with any treatment, always consult a vet before giving your pet medicine or supplements.

-It can help to give your dog a little bit of Pepto-Bismol crushed and mixed with water (the amount will depend on your dog’s weight — consult your veterinarian).
-Be sure to ask your vet to make sure that Pepto-Bismol’s formula hasn’t changed and is still safe for dogs.
+It can help to give your dog a little bit of bismuth subsalicylate, like Pepto-Bismol, crushed and mixed with water (the amount will depend on your dog’s weight — consult your veterinarian).
+Talk with your vet first before giving your dog an antacid to make sure that the medicine is safe for your dog.

 A long-term solution to ongoing digestive issues could be a dog probiotic.
 Probiotics for dogs work the same way as they do for humans.
-They’re formulas that contain living, gut-friendly bacteria found naturally in the digestive tract and other areas of the body.
+They’re formulas containing living, gut-friendly bacteria found naturally in the digestive tract and other areas of the body.

 There are a ton of pet probiotic products available, so be sure to read our article that highlights the best probiotics for dogs and includes more information on how these products can help solve your pup’s digestive problems.